 Shoppers, Start Your Engines: Latest Time-Saver Is Drive-Up Market

 PASADENA, Calif.
-(AP) _ On Colorado Boulevard, where the little old lady from Pasadena terrorized other drivers in a '60s song, motorists no longer have to leave their cars to grocery shop.
+(AP) _ On Colorado Boulevard, where the little old lady from Pasadena terrorized other drivers, motorists no longer have to leave their cars to grocery shop.

 The window isn’t just another car-crazy California trend.
 It’s more an example of how supermarkets are trying to compete with convenience stores, fast-food restaurants and vast ″hypermarkets.″

 ″We think that somebody who’s tired today can swing by the store and pick up dinner for tonight, they can pick up their detergent to do the laundry, and even pick up a fresh fruit tray for their breakfast tomorrow,″ said Phil Hawkins, Vons’ vice president of sales. ″And it’s all at a good price.″

 Similar setups have been tested at convenience stores in such cities as Edgeworth, Pa., and Springville, Utah.

 ″There’s even a drive-through newsstand in Lancaster, Pennsylvania,″ said Sheri Aguirre, a spokeswoman for the National Association of Convenience Stores.

 Markets across the country now include everything from post offices to bank branches to cafes.
 Vons, Southern California’s largest retail supermarket chain with 328 stores, is a regional leader in such experiments.

 In its Hispanic-angled Tianguis markets, for example, mariachis play on weekends and shoppers can purchase pigs’ heads, hand-rolled tortillas, cactus, and Mexican sweetbreads.